This Tax Season, Consider a Last-Minute Contribution to Your RRSP

-For example, if you know you’re going to owe money, an RRSP contribution can help reduce the amount you’ll have to hand over this year.
-And if you typically get money back, depositing money into your RRSP at some point during the tax year (in this case, the last nine months of 2022 + the first three months of 2023), can mean getting more back than anticipated.
-Just make sure to make a final deposit before the March 1st deadline.
+If you know you’re going to owe money on your income tax return, an RRSP contribution can help reduce the amount you’ll have to hand over this year.
+And if you typically get money back, making an RRSP contribution at some point during the tax year can mean getting more back than anticipated.
+Just make sure to make a final deposit before the February 29th deadline.

-While a one-time bulk contribution may not be a practical option for everyone, it may be a wise path to take if you have some extra money to invest.
-And if smaller contributions over a longer period of time work better for your budget, why not set up monthly contributions (via direct deposit) for the 2023 tax season?
+While a one-time bulk contribution during RRSP season may not be a practical option for everyone, it can be a great way to invest that extra money you received over the holidays.
+If smaller contributions over a longer period of time work better with your budget, why not set up monthly contributions (via direct deposit) for the 2024 tax season?
 You’ll thank yourself later.

 What about TFSAs?